dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

     :::image type="content" source="media/pipeline-configuration.png" alt-text="A screenshot showing the pipeline configuration steps.":::

-1. Enter `y` to proceed when `azd` prompts you to commit and push your local changes to start the configured pipeline.
+1. Enter <kbd>y</kbd> to proceed when `azd` prompts you to commit and push your local changes to start the configured pipeline.

 ## Explore the GitHub Actions workflow and deployment